Cartoone9/push_swap/README.md

 - 100 numbers: 700 instructions
 - 500 numbers: 5500 instructions

-To test that I used the project 'complexity' from [SimonCROS/push_swap_tester](https://github.com/SimonCROS/push_swap_tester) which gives me these results:
+To test my program I used the project 'complexity' from [SimonCROS/push_swap_tester](https://github.com/SimonCROS/push_swap_tester) which gives me these results:

 **✅ For 3 random numbers:**
 ```Bash